FreeRTOS/coreMQTT/MigrationGuide.md

 MQTTReasonCodeInfo_t reasonCode ; // Can be set to NULL if the incoming packet is CONNACK or PINGRESP

-MQTTConnectionProperties_t connectionProperties = pContext->connectionProperties;  // Can be set to NULL if the incoming packet is PUBLISH ACKs, SUBACK, UNSUBACK or PINGRESP
+MQTTConnectionProperties_t connectionProperties = pContext->connectionProperties;  // Cannot be set to NULL.

-bool requestProblem = pContext->connectionProperties.requestProblemInfo ; // only relevant if the incoming packet is a PUBLISH Ack.

-uint32_t maxPacketSize = pContext->connectionProperties.maxPacketSize ;

 status = MQTT_DeserializeAck(&incomingPacket,
                             &packetId,
                             &sessionPresent,
                             &reasonCode,
-                            requestProblem,
-                            maxPacketSize,
                             &propBuffer,
                             &connectionProperties);